go-spatial/tegola/README.md

-	name = "roads"                      # will be encoded as the layer name in the tile tablename = "gis.zoning_base_3857"  # sql or table_name are required geometry_fieldname = "geom"         # geom field. default is geom geometry_type = "linestring"        # geometry type.
-Tables are inspected at startup, if not set. id_fieldname = "gid"                # geom id field. default is gid fields = [ "class", "name" ]        # Additional fields to include in the select statement.
+	name = "roads"                      # will be encoded as the layer name in the tile tablename = "gis.zoning_base_3857"  # sql or table_name are required geometry_fieldname = "geom"         # geom field. default is geom geometry_type = "linestring"        # geometry type. if not set, tables are inspected at startup to try and infer the gemetry type id_fieldname = "gid"                # geom id field. default is gid fields = [ "class", "name" ]        # Additional fields to include in the select statement.